deepak0019/Apni-Kart/README.md

 # Apni Kart

 Apni Kart is a modern e-commerce website designed to provide a seamless and secure shopping experience.
-Utilizing a powerful tech stack, Apni Kart ensures high performance, reliability, and a responsive user interface that works well on all devices.
+Utilizing powerful tech stacks, Apni Kart ensures high performance, reliability, and a responsive user interface that works well on all devices.
 The platform includes advanced features like secure payment processing, user authentication, and a comprehensive admin panel, all aimed at enhancing user satisfaction and operational efficiency.
 Whether you're a shopper looking for a smooth and secure experience or an admin needing effective tools to manage products, Apni Kart caters to all your needs.

 ## Tech Stack

-**Frontend:** HTML, CSS, React.js
+**Frontend:** React.js, HTML, CSS

 **Backend:** Node.js, Express.js